bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 ## Strategy

-Multiple `else-if` statements can choose not just a value, but the program behavior.
-The choice of behavior among similar variants can indicate insufficient separation of concerns or poor polymorphism.[^polymorphism] One possible solution to this problem is similar to the refactoring techniques from the previous section.
+Multiple `else-if` statements can choose not just a value but the program behavior.
+The choice of behavior among similar variants can indicate insufficient separation of concerns or poor polymorphism.[^polymorphism] One possible solution to this problem is identical to the refactoring techniques from the previous section.

-Let's look at the `notifyUser` function for example.
+Let's look at the `notifyUser` function, for example.
 It sends a message to a user in one of three possible ways.
 The choice of the particular notification option depends on the conditions within this function:

 ```ts
 function notifyUser(message) {